xamjpz/Web-Application/Assessment Task 2 - Web Applications.md

 (image 2)
 (image 3)

-From this data, I was able to conclude that a more than half of the particpants had a screen time of at least 5 hours.
+From this data, I can understand that more than half of the particpants had a screen time of at least 5 hours.
 Furthermore, around 60% of participants don't go out with their friends during the school term often, maybe only 1-5 times per term, or sometimes none at all.
-What makes it all the more worse is the fact that around 70% of these limited hangouts aren't even in nature
+What makes it all the more worse is the fact that around 70% of these limited hangouts aren't even in nature.
+From this, I am under the impression that teenagers don't go out often, let alone go out with friends to enjoy nature.

-for the evaluation: i am able to conclude that people dont go out often, and thus this app would help them hangout w their firneds and go outside more which would help thrm a lot
+From these findings, I am able to conclude that teenagers are in dire need of proper, healthy exposure to nature, as well as more time away from screens.
+However, with the assistance of my application Roamio, the objective of helping teenagers reconnect with nature is entirely possible.

+I will make sure to emphasise the importance of reconnecting with nature in the first place, as many of the participants noticed that they were not getting that much exposure to nature, despite knowing the benefits.
+However, by reassuring that nature is in fact worth the time, it will further convince teenagers to get outside away from their screens.

+Moreover, this data also helped me to realise that my application would benefit on the emphasis of the benefit of getting off screens, because it looks like teenagers understand the benefits of going outside, but are oblivious to the detrimental impact that high amounts of screen time have.

 ## UI and UX Design